 2. General to specific: How have you demonstrated self-management and transferable skills in your work?

 The Skills Center at CareerOneStop is a great place to start identifying your skills.
 This Career Lab article shows how to describe your accomplishments with specific examples.
-This Card Sort for skills is a helpful tool.
 Learn more about assessing your skills at the Daily PlanIt Sticky Wiki.
-Make a Development Plan to learn more skills.

-Each day start with writing the topic of the day on top of a new sheet as you continue the journey of self-discovery.
-In part one you discovered your heroes.
-Today you will explore your strengths.
+This step is about will exploring your strengths.
 SWOT analysis is a planning tool to clarify strengths, weaknesses, opportunities and threats.
 Think about what you are good at and list your top five strengths.
 Then think about what you would like to work on and list five areas to develop.
 Consider what opportunities there are that could most help you and possible threats that could stop you.

 Quintessential Careers has an example SWOT analysis with some ideas to think about.
 You can use the power of your subconcious by posing the question “What are my strengths?”
 It can be effective to do this before you sleep and allow your mind to come up with the answers.
 Be prepared with paper and pencil beside your bed to capture these thoughts when they arrive!

-Make a plan for growth for each area you want to develop.
 The book “The Power of Full Engagement” by Jim Loehr and Tony Schwartz has ideas for developing four sources of energy: physical, mental, emotional and spiritual.
 In the same way we can develop physical strength with exercise, we can develop strength in all areas.
-There’s a neat book called “Healthy, Wealthy and Wise” by Andrea Rains Waggener that outlines plans to develop 52 personal qualities.
+“Healthy, Wealthy and Wise” by Andrea Rains Waggener outlines plans to develop 52 personal qualities.